sensel/morph-docs/docs/morph.md

 In general, the process is as follows.
 Screen images for different operating systems are below.

-* Unplug the Morph from any USB computer connection (power connection is OK).
+* Unplug the Morph from any USB computer connection.
 * Open the bluetooth control panel for your computer.
-* Hold the button down for about four seconds, or until the LED turns blue.
+* Hold the button down for about one second.
+The Morph LEDs will flash and a blue LED will turn on after three seconds.
 * Click the "pair" button in your computer's control panel.
 * The Morph will be paired to your device.

 ### Unpairing
-If you want to pair the Morph to a different device, you'll need to unpair it from any current connection.
+Currently, the Morph can be paired with only one device.
+If you want to pair the Morph to a different device, you'll need to unpair the connected device and the Morph.
-The best way to do this is to turn Bluetooth off on the device the Morph is currently connected to.
-Now, make sure Bluetooth is on for the different device, then go through the pairing process.

-### Swap Pairing
-Now that the Morph has been paired to two different devices, it's very easy to swap connections.
+* Turn off the Morph
-Simply double-click the button on the Morph and it disconnect from your current device, then will connect to the other device.
+* Unpair or forget the Morph from the previously connected device.

-(TKTK - *there is still a bit of mystery here* )
+* Unplug the Morph from any USB computer connection.
+* Open the bluetooth control panel for the new computer.
+* Hold the button down for about one second.
+The Morph LEDs will flash and a blue LED will turn on after three seconds.
+* Double click the power button.
+The Morph lights should flash again and the blue LED will turn on after three seconds.
+* Click the "pair" button in your new computer's control panel.
+* The Morph will be paired to your new device.

 ### OS Specific Pairing Guides